|

 we engage in the following activities;

-the aim of introducing Japan from various points of view.
-The program
+with the aim of introducing Japan from various points of view.
+The

 - Sending Keio students to International

-Week(IW)s held abroad to offer them opportunities to experience
+Weeks (IW) held abroad to offer them opportunities to

-different cultures.
-This activity is the backbone of IIR as a public
+experience different cultures.
+This activity is the backbone of

 - Keeping contact with affiliated student

-organizations overseas via e-mail.
-In addition, IIR is always ready to
+organisations overseas via e-mail.
+In addition, I.I.R. is always

-build new partnerships, and to accomplish this, we are never negligent
+ready to build new partnerships, and in order to accomplish this

 - Planning events concerning with international